josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 All elements have a default background-color of transparent.
 Our nav element currently appears to have a cyan background, because the element behind it has a background-color set to cyan.
 Add a background-color to the nav element so it uses the same cyan hue, but has 80% saturation and 25% lightness values to change its tone and shade.

+# Applied Visual Design: Create a Gradual CSS Linear Gradient
+Applying a color on HTML elements is not limited to one flat hue.
+CSS provides the ability to use color transitions, otherwise known as gradients, on elements.
+This is accessed through the background property's linear-gradient() function.
+Here is the general syntax:

+background: linear-gradient(gradient_direction, color 1, color 2, color 3, ...);

+The first argument specifies the direction from which color transition starts - it can be stated as a degree, where 90deg makes a horizontal gradient (from left to right) and 45deg makes a diagonal gradient (from bottom left to top right).
+The following arguments specify the order of colors used in the gradient.

+Example:

+background: linear-gradient(90deg, red, yellow, rgb(204, 204, 255));

+Use a linear-gradient() for the div element's background, and set it from a direction of 35 degrees to change the color from #CCFFFF to #FFCCCC.